Matter of France: Description

-About 1215 Bertrand de Bar-sur-Aube, in the introductory lines to his Girart de Vienne, set out a subdivision of the Matter of France into three cycles, which have been adopted by many modern critics as a useful means of grouping the chansons de geste.
-These are his words:
+A quote by Bertrand de Bar-sur-Aube in around 1215 from his book Girart de Vienne subdivides the Matter of France into three cycles:

 At Saint-Denis, in the great abbey, we find it written (I don't doubt) in a book of noble lineage that there have been only three gestes in well-defended France (I think no-one will argue with me now).

 The lordliest is that of the kings of France.

 The next, it is right to say, was of Doon of the white beard, he of Mainz who had many lands.
 In his lineage were fierce and rugged people; they would have had the lordship of all of France, its power, its knighthood, but they were proud and jealous.
 Of that lineage, so full of treachery, was Ganelon who by his treason caused great sorrow in well-defended France when he committed in Spain the great felony that caused the death in pagan land of the Twelve Peers of France.
 You have heard tell in many a song that from the geste that came from Ganelon many a great knight was descended, fierce and bold and of very great fame.
 They would have been lords of the whole realm of France, but there was pride and treason in them.
 Through pride (we tell you truly) many a high-placed man has been thrown to earth, as were the angels in heaven (we know it in truth) who, for their crime, were thrown into the prison of hell where they will feel nothing but eternal pain.
 They lost the holy mansion of heaven by their pride and folly.
 Just so were Ganelon's kin, who would have been so powerful and famous if they had not been so full of treason.
 Of this lineage, which did nothing but evil, was the second geste.

 The third geste, which was much to be praised, was that of Garin de Monglane of the fierce countenance.
 In his lineage I can well testify that there was not a single coward or good-for-nothing or traitor or vile flatterer; rather they were wise and bold knights and good fighters and noble warriors.
 Not once did they wish to betray a king of France; they strove to help their true lord and to advance his honour everywhere.
 They promoted Christendom and destroyed and confounded Saracens.
 This Garin of the fierce countenance had four sons; never were there bolder knights, I think, so that in a whole day one could not describe their prowess.
 The first son (I will not lie to you) was the fierce Hernaut of Beaulande.
 The second, as I have heard tell, was the praiseworthy Milon of Apulia.
 The third was Renier of Geneva, and the fourth was lord Girart the warrior.